This is the multi-page printable view of this section. Click here to print.

 • Windows: sysadmin

-TaintSelectPrevent workloads from being scheduled onto nodes
+TintSelectPrevent workloads from being scheduled onto nodes

-• When creation is complete, check the created resources on the Cluster Details > Node Pool tab > Node Pool List page.
+• When creation is complete, check the created resources on the Cluster Details > Node Pool tab > Node Pool list page.

-Edit Node Pool
+Update Node Pool

 If needed, modify the number of nodes in the node pool on the Kubernetes Engine details page.